-The pedestrian circulation network and open space connectivity is a key feature of the Vista Crossing ASP.
+The pedestrian circulation network and open space connectivity are key features of the Vista Crossing ASP.
 Sidewalks and pathways throughout the linear open spaces allow pedestrians, cyclists, and joggers to utilize the connected system to access local open space amenities and link with existing pathways and destinations beyond the ASP area.